← Back to Projects

 Unified Platform, Role-Based Access

-• Shared infrastructure — same Go backend, same database schemas, same panel system; tools differ by permissions and workflow, not implementation
+• Shared infrastructure — same Go backend, same database schemas, same panel system; roles differ by layout and permissions, not implementation

 What Problem MUSE Solves